U.S. Department of State Seal

 • The U.S. government is unable to provide emergency services to U.S. citizens in Crimea.
 Contact the U.S. Embassy in Kyiv for questions regarding consular services.

 Harassment: Harassment of U.S.-based religious and student groups can take place in Russia, and you should be aware of the possibility of anti-U.S. sentiment or harassment.
-U.S. citizens, including current and former U.S. government and military personnel, maybe subject to additional scrutiny by Russian security services.
+U.S. citizens, including current and former U.S. government and military personnel, may be subject to additional scrutiny by Russian security services.
 Remain alert, avoid any protests or demonstrations, and use discretion when commenting publicly on political developments.
 You can find safety and security Alerts on the Embassy’s website.

 • Police do not need to show probable cause in order to stop, question, or detain individuals.
 Please comply with the requests of local law enforcement officials.